t4d-classes/applied-javascript_05172021/angular-app/exercises/exercise-3.md

 # Exercise 3

-0. Utilize the Tool Header in Car Home.
+0. Utilize the Tool Header component in Car Home.

 1. Move the color list in Color Home component to its own component in the Color Tool module.